Nykenik24/Nykenik24.github.io/content/docs/love2d-tools/index.md

 {{< box info >}}
 **Module returns the method**

-This method is returned by the module, so to call it you just need to `require` the module call the module like it was a function.
+This method is returned by the module, so to call it you just need to `require` the module and call the module like it was a function.
 ```lua
 local class = require("love2d-tools.modules.class") --require the module